humdrum-tools/vhv-documentation/maintenance/newpage/index.md

 : the URL pathname for the compiled HTML page.
 This should almost always be the same location and name as `index.md`, but renamed `index.html`.

 {% include warning.html
-	content="The `permalink` parameter is important, and should be set correctly.
+	content="The `permalink` parameter is important, and should be set correctly, particularly when copying an existing page and modifying it to create a new page.
 This parameter instructs jekyll where to save the final HTML file generated from the page."
 %}

 ## Adding a new page to main sidebar ##